Book of Song: Contents

-The first ten juan are annals of the Liu Song emperors, 30 juan contain treatises, and 60 juan are dedicated to biographies.
+The first ten juan or volume are annals of the Liu Song emperors, 30 juan contain treatises, and 60 juan are dedicated to biographies.

 Translations

 There are no known full translations to English.
 Dien includes partial translations of The Disputation at Pengcheng, a conflict in present-day Xuzhou.
 Dien compares the Northern Wei and Liu Song accounts of this one in a long series of conflicts between the two states.
 The Liu Song account is included in volume 59 of the Book of Song.
 Holcombe translates a fragment of volume 54 on a land petition.